arielchuri/forglory/crystalcastles/crystalcastles.md

 Most scenes are a series of player turns which could be the individual cuts of a film.
 The amount of in game time that the actions take is based on the type of scene and the interpretation of the patron.

+After everyone involved with a scene has taken a turn, one round is completed and a new round begins.
 </div>

 ### Scenes